-The best and most inspiring brands that made this 2020 more enjoyable.
+The best and most inspiring brands that made this 2020 a tad more enjoyable.

 Thinking about the 12 months that just passed, I bet few actually realise how lucky we are to live in the era of brand purpose.
 With most brands now focused on making a difference and bringing some positive change in the world, today we are certainly in a better place than we were even just a decade ago.
 Which made this the perfect moment in time to live through a pandemic with these brands below.